Of the many floor options available when building your garage, a wooden floor might not be the first that comes to mind.

 Pressure-treated wood can sustain heavy loads over a long time.

-In addition to storing your vehicles, a wooden floor for your garage is also perfect for holding benches, and tools, and storing other items as well.
+In addition to storing your vehicles (cars, motorcycles, trucks, or RVs), a wooden floor for your garage is also perfect for holding benches and tools and storing other items as well.

 When properly maintained, a wooden floor can be almost as durable as concrete.
 Plus, it will not wear or crack as concrete may do over time.

-Plus, if a section of the wooden flooring is damaged, it can be replaced at a lesser cost compared to replacing part of a concrete floor.
+Plus, if a section of the wooden flooring is damaged, it can be replaced at a lesser cost than replacing part of a concrete floor.

-If your goal is to turn your garage into a workshop or an area where you spend working for hours at a time, then a wooden floor provides plenty of giving.
+If your goal is to turn your garage into a workshop or an area where you work for hours at a time, then a wooden floor provides plenty of giving.

 In other words, less flexible materials such as concrete can create soreness in the back, legs, and feet when standing for hours at a time.